 In Canada, the criteria for low environmental impact are set under Environment Canada's Environmental Choice Program (ECP).
 Most provinces, utilities and the green power industry use the ECP-criteria.
 The ECP also provides certification and recognition with the EcoLogo for green power generating facilities and electricity products.

+Environment Canada uses 100% green power for its offices and laboratories in Alberta.
 Sources of green power are wind, hydro (typically run-of-the-river), solar, tidal, geothermal, biogas-fuelled and biomass-fuelled power sources, where the sources meet the ECP-criteria for environmental performance.

 Not only do green power operations have little or no greenhouse gas emissions, but also other air pollutant emissions which cause smog, acid-rain or toxic pollution are zero (or in the case of geothermal, biogas and biomass-fuelled sources, are controlled to specified limits).
 Impacts on ecosystems, such as might occur from flooding or variable water flow in hydroelectric operations, or from the effluent or waste ash from biogas and biomass-fuelled sources, are also small compared to conventional electricity generation.

 Environment Canada views green power as a preferred option for new and replacement electricity generation.
 Many utilities choose to generate a portion of their electricity as green power as part of their environmental leadership, or due to provincial policies.